 Other symptoms common after a total knee replacement surgery include pain and a feeling of heaviness in your knee.
 Pain is unfortunately a very normal symptom following knee replacement, especially in the first 3-6 months.
 Over time pain will definitely improve as you continue with your rehabilitation and recovery.
 Click here to read in detail about the pain experience after knee replacement surgery.
 Overall your knee will feel a little “weird” or heavy after surgery but this too is completely normal.
-Check out this amazing blog that further explains this strange feeling that is very common after knee replacement.
+Check out this amazing blog that explains why your knee may feel "weird" after your knee replacement.

 A knee replacement surgery is a major surgical procedure.
 As a result, you will experience symptoms and side effects for a few months after your surgery is complete.
 The important thing to remember here is that most of these symptoms are COMPLETELY NORMAL.
 Common things that you might experience can include:

 4)Pain and Heaviness